What is customer feedback?

 It’s important to always follow-up with customers when they initiate a question or complaint.
 This is called closed-loop feedback and it’s best practice to use ticketing and case management systems to ensure no customer gets missed.
 By following-up with the customer, you can work as a team to resolve the issue quickly and turn detractors into promoters.

-Gathering customer feedback is easier than ever and customers are willing to give their opinions.
-If you’re ready to take your customer feedback to the next level, download our free customer satisfaction survey template today.
+If you’re ready to take your customer feedback to the next level, download our free customer feedback survey templates today.